pygamelib/pygamelib/README-Legacy.md

 ## Convert from the hac-game-lib to pygamelib

-The files and directories naming are now more "pythonesque", and we used the fact that lower casing all names was going to break everything to reduce the proliferation of modules with just one class.
+The files and directories naming are now more aligned with [PEP 8](http://www.python.org/dev/peps/pep-0008/#package-and-module-names) and [PEP 423](https://www.python.org/dev/peps/pep-0423/).
+We used the fact that renaming and restructuring was going to break everything to reduce the proliferation of modules with just one class.
 We rationalized a bit.

 So without further ado:

  * gamelib.Game, gamelib.Board, gamelib.Inventory are now unified into **pygamelib.game**.
  * gamelib.HacExceptions and gamelib.Utils are now unified into **pygamelib.base**.
 Hac prefix was replaced by Pgl but for convenience mirror classes were added to not break existing games.
- * gamelib.BoardItems, gamelib.Movable, gamelib.Immovable, gamelib.Characters are now unified into **pygamelib.board_items**.
+ * gamelib.BoardItems, gamelib.Movable, gamelib.Immovable, gamelib.Characters and gamelib.Structures are now unified into **pygamelib.board_items**.
  * gamelib.Actuators.Actuator, gamelib.Actuators.SimpleActuators, gamelib.Actuators.AdvancedActuators are now unified into **pygamelib.actuators**.
- * gamelib.Structures was moved to **pygamelib.assets.structures**.
  * gamelib.Sprites was deprecated in favor of gamelib.Assets.Graphics.Sprites and is now removed.
  * gamelib.Assets is now **pygamelib.assets**.
  * gamelib.Assets.Graphics is now **pygamelib.assets.graphics**.